Inflect logo

 Natural Disaster Risk

-Bangor has a high natural disaster risk profile, with a FEMA National Risk Index score of 83.61, as of September 2025.
-While no single threat is extreme, the elevated score reflects a composite risk across several factors.
+Bangor has a high natural disaster risk profile, with a FEMA National Risk Index score of 83.61 as of September 2025.
+The risk is driven almost entirely by weather-related events common to the region.